DataDog/documentation/content/en/agent/guide/agent-5-kubernetes-basic-agent-usage.md

 *If DaemonSets are not an option for your Kubernetes cluster, [install the Datadog Agent][4] as a deployment on each Kubernetes node.*

-If your Kubernetes has RBAC enabled, see the documentation on how to configure RBAC permissions with your [Datadog-Kubernetes integration][5].
+If your Kubernetes has RBAC enabled, see how to configure RBAC permissions with your [Datadog-Kubernetes integration][5].

 * Create the following `dd-agent.yaml` manifest: